-For a description of the full criteria for certification or for more information please see the Passivehaus Insitute website at http://passiv.de/en or the Canadian Passive House Institute's web site at: www.canphi.ca and consult with a Certified Passive House Designer or Consultant.
+For a description of the full criteria for certification or for more information please see the Canadian Passive House Institute's web site at: www.canphi.ca and consult with a Certified Passive House Designer or Consultant.

 4. Relaxation of Regulations